How to Become a Participant

 - May 18-19, 2023 University of Tennessee Chattanooga, TN

 - June 12-13, 2023 University of Tennessee Knoxville, Knoxville, TN.

 The program requirements are to:

 - Receive articles, research papers, and position papers that support the content presented in the Academy sessions.
 You will receive these materials in the weeks prior to each Academy session.
-These resources are intended to create for you a library of ideas, innovations and solutions to call upon when needed in your career.
-Therefore, we have no expectation you read every item when received but we do expect you peruse the collection and save as your electronic library of enterprise advice.
+These resources are intended to create for you a library of ideas, innovations, and solutions to call upon when needed in your career.
+Therefore, we have no expectation you read every item when received but we do expect you will peruse the collection and save as your electronic library of enterprise advice.